user93390/Python-File-reader/README.md

 instructions to run in command prompt:

-open command prompt where that file is located and type 'python {file name}' The '{file name]' is a placeholder, replace it with the real name of the file
+open command prompt where that file is located and type 'python {file name}' The '{file name]' is a placeholder, replace it with the real name of the file.